-- No calculators are to be available during this session. - Arrange the room so that students cannot see each other's work. - Cover, reverse or remove any word lists, posters, displays or reading materials that may unfairly advantage the students. - Write a time sequence with start and finish times, including 10-minute intervals, on the board. - Check that there is a Type 1 (named) Year 5 numeracy testbook for each student. - Allocate a Type 2 (unnamed) testbook to any student who does not have a Type 1 (named) testbook.
-Please complete student details on the front cover using a 2B pencil only.

-• When allocating a Type 2 (unnamed) testbook to a student, select a testbook from the package/s of supplied Year 5 numeracy Type 2 (unnamed) testbooks.
-After completing the student's details on the front cover using a 2B pencil, you must also record the student's details against the matching testbook number on the Student list Year 5 - Type 2 (unnamed) testbooks.
+- Make sure each student has a calculator (for use in Part A the Calculator Allowed section ONLY). - Determine the most efficient way of managing the short break to ensure calculators are not accessible during Part B. It is a school decision where the calculators should be placed during Part B. For example, the calculators may be collected or switched off and placed on the floor. - Arrange the room so that students cannot see each other's work or calculators - Cover, reverse or remove any word lists, posters, displays or reading materials that may unfairly advantage the students. - Write a time sequence with start and finish times including 10-minute intervals on the board for Part A - Calculator Allowed and 5-minute intervals for Part B - Non-calculator. - Check that there is a Type 1 (named) Year 7 numeracy testbook for each student. - Please note that the numeracy testbook is a flip book.
+It contains two parts: - Part A Calculator Allowed at the front of the testbook where student details are printed - Part B Non-calculator on the back of the testbook. - Allocate a Type 2 (unnamed) testbook to any student who does not have a Type 1 (named) testbook.
+Please complete student details on the front cover using a 2B pencil only. - When allocating a Type 2 (unnamed) testbook to a student, select a testbook from the package/s of supplied Year 7 numeracy Type 2 (unnamed) testbooks.
+After completing the student's details on the front cover using a 2B pencil, you must also record the student's details against the matching testbook number on the Student list Year 7 Type 2 (unnamed) testbooks.
 This is required to register the connection between the student and the testbook number for all tests.